HerbertBrendon/BSc-Project/README.md

 Hi there,

 This page contains the final results of the work I have created.
-This includes the final report which scored 89%, the Beamer slides for my presentation which scored 95%, and the code which luckily wasn't graded.
+This includes the final report which scored 89%, the Beamer slides for my presentation which scored 95%, and the code which I constructed to aid my understanding of the topic.

-As a disclaimer, I wish to inform you that the code is not clean and has been made solely to aid my visualisation of the field.
-For those who wish to use the code, I will provide a guide in the future for how to navigate this.
+I wish to inform you that the code is not clean and has been made solely for personal use.
+For those who wish to use the code, I will provide a guide in the future for how to navigate it.